 Fraternidad-Muprespa, present at the 10th International Congress of Occupational Health and Risk Prevention

-He highlighted four compelling reasons for the first: social justice, current legislation and key biological differences determined by sex and social differences derived from gender.
+He highlighted four compelling reasons for the former: social justice, current legislation and key biological differences determined by sex and social differences derived from gender.

-As described, leadership is an “educational construct, where the traits of a leader are usually identified with masculine traits (being analytical, self-confident, decisive, efficient, independent…) while feminine traits are associated more with impulsivity or emotionality, valuing only treatment and collaboration, within the so-called ‘soft skills’.”
+As he described, leadership is an “educational construct, where the traits of a leader are usually identified with masculine traits (being analytical, self-confident, decisive, efficient, independent…) while feminine traits are more associated with impulsiveness or emotionality, only valuing treatment and collaboration, within the so-called ‘soft skills’.”

 He also detailed that the leadership traits of the future, the characteristics of healthy leadership, “that artificial intelligence does not yet have,” are generosity, credibility and coherence along with good training and communication skills to integrate diversity into teams.